 I’m not the only fish aficionado.
-Because of their healthier fats, 8 to 12 ounces of fish a week are recommended for adults, including those who are pregnant and breastfeeding (1 to 2 servings of fish a week for children, starting at age 2).
+Because of their healthier fats, nutrition recommendations suggest 8-to 12-ounces of fish a week for adults, including those who are pregnant and breastfeeding (1 to 2 servings of fish a week for children, starting at age 2).

 Omega 3 benefits

 That amount of fish provides an average 250 to 500 milligrams of omega-3 eicosapentaenoic acid (EPA) and docosahexaenoci acid (DHA) fatty acids per day.
 These fats are associated with improving heart and brain health.
 Seriously.
 Eating seafood twice a week reduces the risk of dying from heart disease by 36 percent.
 To be clear, I’m talking about eating.
 Much of the research on the positive health impact of fatty acids is based on eating fish, not taking supplements and pills.

 ALA omega 3